Michael J. Boulette

-Michael Joseph Boulette (born June 4, 1950) is an American prelate of the Roman Catholic Church who served as an auxiliary bishop for the Archdiocese of San Antonio in Texas from 2017 to 2025.
+Michael Joseph Boulette (born June 4, 1950) is an American Catholic prelate who served as an auxiliary bishop for the Archdiocese of San Antonio from 2017 to 2025.

 Biography

 Early life

-Michael J. Boulette was born in Hudson Falls, New York, on June 4, 1950.
+Boulette was born in Hudson Falls, New York, on June 4, 1950.
 His family moved to Fredericksburg, Texas, in 1959, where he attended St. Mary’s School.
 Boulette graduated from St. John Seminary High School in San Antonio in 1968.

 After high school, Boulette entered St. Mary's University in San Antonio, where he received a Bachelor of Arts in psychology, cum laude, in 1971.
 He continued his graduate education at Trinity University in San Antonio, being awarded a master's degree in psychology the next year.
 After deciding to become a priest, Boulette traveled to Indiana to attend the University of Notre Dame.
 He received a Master of Divinity there in 1975.

 Priesthood

 On March 19, 1976, Boulette was ordained to the priesthood at St. Mary's Church in Fredericksburg by Archbishop Francis James Furey for the Archdiocese of San Antonio.
 The archdiocese assigned Boulette as parochial vicar to St. James parish in Gonzales (1976 to 1980) and St. Ann parish in San Antonio (1980 to 1983).

-In 1983 he was named director of spiritual formation and liturgy at Assumption Seminary in San Antonio.
+In 1983, he was named director of spiritual formation and liturgy at Assumption Seminary in San Antonio.
 When Pope John Paul II visited San Antonio in 1987, Boulette also served as coordinator of hospitality for the visit.

 Boulette attended the Austin Presbyterian Theological Seminary in Austin, Texas, in 1992–93, earning a Doctor of Preaching and Worship degree.
 He then served as pastor of Notre Dame Parish in Kerrville, Texas, for the next 11 years.

 In 2004, Boulette founded and became the first director of St. Peter Upon the Water, a training center for Catholic spiritual directors in Ingram, Texas.
 In March 2005, Boulette was granted the title of monsignor by Pope John Paul II.